VoidXH/Cavern-Remote/README.md

 2. Open `web\_cavern.js` in any text editor and add the names of your presets to the `apoPresetNames` list.
 Preserve the correct format, check the other array on how to do this properly, and don't include the .txt extensions.

+### Optional: setup ambient lighting control
+The ambient lighting is using the Firmata protocol.
+Use a board on a serial port that supports Firmata, Arduino is one of them.
+In case of any Arduino, a StandardFirmata example should be loaded on the target.
+All configuration is in `web\_cavern.js`, including the port and the controlled pins.
+Cavern Remote only controls 2 relays with 2 ports or 4 relays with pairs in parallel.
+The wiring guide is:
+* The `relayPowerRed` and `relayGreenBlue` pins should connect to the Vcc pins of +12V/red and green/blue relays' respectively.
+If you use single relays, split the Vcc between both enable pins.
+* Wire the R/G/B relays to NO and +12V to NC.
+* JDVcc should be supplied from a different source than the Vcc pins for current distribution.
+Ground distribution should also be considered between all ground pins of the Arduino.
+* The other pin variables set the signal pins which control each relay (active high).
+Also set and check the COM port.

 ## Development
 Command IDs are available in MPC-HC's key bindings or in its GitHub repo,